Care Guide for Discus Fish

 (Image of a well-decorated tank with groups of Discus fish swimming around)

 Speaking of water temperature, it is the crucial key to the vigor of Discus.
-The fish live in tropical environments where hot climate is dominant, and their genetics are encoded to thrive in the similarity.
+These are tropical fish environments where hot climate is dominant, and their genetics are encoded to thrive in the similarity.
 Therefore, your home aquarium has to be kept warm.
 The ideal and most appropriate temperature range for most Discus is 85° to 86°F (29° to 30°C ).
 Failure to do so, the fish may easily get sick and die eventually.

 - Ammonia and Nitrite: 0 ppm